nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

    ############# Paragraph (no number)

+Data Plane Development Kit (DPDK) is a library hosted by The Linux Foundation to accelerate packet processing workloads (https://www.dpdk.org/).

 The ``DpdkNetDevice`` class provides the implementation of a network device which uses DPDK’s fast packet processing abilities and bypasses the kernel.
 This class is included in the ``src/fd-net-device model``.
 The ``DpdkNetDevice`` class inherits the ``FdNetDevice`` class and overrides the functions which are required by |ns3| to interact with DPDK environment.

+The ``DpdkNetDevice`` for |ns3| [Patel2019]_ was developed by Harsh Patel, Hrishikesh Hiraskar and Mohit P. Tahiliani.
+They were supported by Intel Technology India Pvt.
+Ltd., Bangalore for this work.

+..
+[Patel2019] Harsh Patel, Hrishikesh Hiraskar, Mohit P. Tahiliani, "Extending Network Emulation Support in ns-3 using DPDK", Proceedings of the 2019 Workshop on ns-3, ACM, Pages 17-24, (https://dl.acm.org/doi/abs/10.1145/3321349.3321358)

 Model Description
 *****************